 Once the Ethernet connection has been made, the EOS Utility provides you with a variety of various connectivity choices to choose from.

-Because the Canon 1D X, just like the Nikon D4, does not have a DHCP server built-in, in order to take advantage of plug-and-play automatic configuration, you will need to connect the camera to an intermediary device, such as a router that features a DHCP server.
-In other words, you will need to manually configure the camera.
-If this is not the case, you will need to manually configure a static IP address on the camera as well as the PC.
+Because the Canon 1D X, just like the Nikon D4, does not have a DHCP server built-in, to take advantage of plug-and-play automatic configuration, you will need to connect the camera to an intermediary device, such as a router that features a DHCP server.
+In other words, you will need to configure the camera manually.
+If not, you must manually configure a static IP address on the camera and the PC.

-As soon as the Ethernet connection to your personal computer has been made, the 1D X will keep the connection active.
+As soon as the Ethernet connection to your personal computer has been made, the 1D X will keep the link active.

-Once the camera has been set up properly and is visible to the computer, the EOS Utility will be able to access the camera in a variety of different methods, allowing it to either tether or draw down photographs.
-Access to exposure settings, a preview image, and fine-tuning autofocus are all available when using the tethering option, just as they are when the camera is linked to a computer using the USB cable.
-When we evaluated the capability of tethering using Live View, we found that it was effective and relatively rapid, with just a very little amount of latency being evident.
+Once the camera has been set up correctly and is visible to the computer, the EOS Utility can access it in various ways, allowing it to rope or draw down photographs.
+Access to exposure settings, a preview image, and fine-tuning autofocus are all available when using the tethering option, just as when the camera is linked to a computer using the USB cable.
+When we evaluated the capability of tethering using Live View, we found it compelling and relatively rapid, with minimal latency evident.

 |Body type||Large SLR|